PvPClt/project/en_author.md

 # ABOUT THE AUTHOR AND THE CONDITIONS OF THE PROJECT’S CREATION

 ![](Images/Author.jpg)
+*It was in this tent, protected by a makeshift fence made of sticks, that the «Encyclopedia of Orthodox Military Putinism» was created.*

 I. Flight and Denial of Asylum In April 2024, at the age of 66, I was forced to flee Russia to escape persecution.
 In September of the same year, I applied for asylum in Switzerland, providing evidence that my return to Russia was impossible.